haversnail/SpotifyKit/README.md

 #### Pending future release:

-- [ ] Add [`Equatable`](https://developer.apple.com/documentation/swift/equatable) conformance to all SpotifyKit value types *(waiting on [conditional conformances](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md), and for [synthesizing `Equatable` conformance](https://github.com/apple/swift-evolution/blob/master/proposals/0185-synthesize-equatable-hashable.md) (Swift 4.1) to ship with Xcode)*.
+- [ ] Add  [`Equatable`](https://developer.apple.com/documentation/swift/equatable) conformance to all SpotifyKit value types *(waiting on complete implementation of [synthesizing Equatable and Hashable conformance](https://github.com/apple/swift-evolution/blob/master/proposals/0185-synthesize-equatable-hashable.md) in Swift 4.2 to ship with Xcode)*.

-    - This would allow for things like:
+    - This would allow for something like:

     ```swift
-    extension Page: Equatable where Element: Equatable {
-        // Conforming Page to Equatable where its Elements are.
+    public struct Page<Element>: OffsetPagingCollection {
+        // ...
     }

+    // Implementation can be synthesized at build time in Swift 4.2:
+    extension Page: Equatable where Element: Equatable {}
     ```

-    or:

-    ```swift
-    extension Array: JSONCodable where Element: JSONCodable {
-        // Conforming Arrays to JSONCodable where its Elements are.
-    }
-    ```

-- [ ] Embed the `Cursors` type within `CursorPage` *(waiting on Swift 4.1 to ship with Xcode)*.

 - [ ] Add Audio Analysis type and related request methods.

-- [ ] Update repository to reflect the new [Spotify Developer website](https://beta.developer.spotify.com/)’s hyperlinks.

-- [ ] Consider migrating authentication mechanism to the new [**SpotifyLogin**](https://github.com/spotify/SpotifyLogin) Swift framework.
+- [ ] Consider removing iOS SDK dependencies and migrating to an alternative authentication mechanism (cf. [*SpotifyLogin*](https://github.com/spotify/SpotifyLogin)) for those wanting commercial use.

-- [ ] Consider a more FRP-based approach for SpotifyKit, allowing requests and their results to be chained.
+- [ ] As pointed out by @slashmo, consider abstracting away the networking component into a separate framework/dependency altogether.

 ## Contributing